PHARMACOGNOSTICAL AND PHYTOCHEMICAL EVALUATION OF TRICHOSANTHES CUCUMERINA VAR. CUCUMERINA LINN. LEAVESHTML Full Text

 Stomata: Anomocytic stomata

-Trichomes: Uniseriate, multi-cellular, straight and having blunt tip.
+Trichomes: Uniseriate, multi-cellular, straight and having a blunt tip.

 Determination of Leaf Constants: